 Welcome to our Christmas home tour!
 This living room includes neutral decorating ideas with thrift store decorations, a vintage train set and more Christmas crafts.

 Merry Christmas to you and your family!
-It feels so good to finally say that since our house has honestly been decorated for the holidays since late October.
-Bloggers have to do things very early to get home tour out to you guys.
+It feels so good to finally say that since our house has been decorated for the holidays since late October.
+Christmas decorating is usually done very early to get ready for the internet.

 So grab some coffee (or tea) and visit with us awhile!

 This is one of four trees we have, (yes, really) but two are smaller trees.
-Our other trees include the red and nostalgic one in the living room and a treat tree upstairs.
+Our other trees include the Cozy Christmas Fireplace in the living room and a DIY advent calendar tree upstairs.
 This one is my Woodland Animals themed tree.
-I was lucky enough to have a lot of help with this year’s front room tree.
-To be totally honest, other than dragging it out of the basement, I didn’t really decorate it at all – my mother in law did and I am so thankful for that!

 I apparently forgot to turn the lights on when I took this photo, but the lights at night are one of my biggest joys during Christmas!